A Stronger Bell Argument for (Some Kind of) Parameter Dependence: Mathematical appendix

-This completes our construction of a distribution from class (H$^\alpha_{10}$) which respects, autonomy, nearly perfect correlations, nearly perfect anti-correlations and violates the Bell inequalities.
-Similarly, one can construct examples of distributions for class (H$^\alpha_{4}$) and (H$^\alpha_{5}$). \parbox{0cm}{} \mbox{q.e.d.}
+This completes our construction of a distribution from class (H$^\alpha_{10}$) which respects, auto\-no\-my, nearly perfect correlations, nearly perfect anti\-/correlations and violates the Bell inequalities.
+Similarly, one can construct examples of distributions for class (H$^\alpha_{4}$) and (H$^\alpha_{5}$). \parbox{0cm}{} $\Box$